nfulleylove/nfulleylove.github.io/content/page/about/index.md

       icon: book
 ---

-Hello! :wave:

-I'm a software developer who enjoys building straightforward, purposeful solutions that save time, reduce complexity, and provide a better experience for everyone involved.
+I'm a software developer experienced in developing and maintaining web applications and APIs, exposure to cloud technologies, and mobile applications.

 This site is where I document what I’m learning – including the technology I'm working with, side projects, and observations from both work and life.